 A Poison Tree

 A Poison Tree by William Blake I was angry with my friend; I told my wrath, my wrath did end.
 I was angry with my foe: I told it not, my wrath did grow.
-And I waterd it in fears,…
+And I watered it in fears,…

 A Visit from St. Nicholas

-A Visit from St. Nicholas by Clement Clarke Moore ‘Twas the night before Christmas, when all through the house Not a creature was stirring, not even a mouse; The stockings were hung by the chimney with care, In hopes that…
+A Visit from St. Nicholas by Clement Clarke Moore ‘Twas the night before Christmas, and all through the house Not a creature was stirring, not even a mouse; The stockings were hung by the chimney with care, In hopes that…

 Little Bo-Peep